-Like any style, braids require special care.
+Braid hairstyles are a very stylish and popular protective style.
+There are a couple benefits to having your hair braided like preventing breakage (if maintained properly) and saving time and money in styling your hair.
+However, like any style, braids require special care in order to maintain and keep them in great shape.
 While they tend to require less maintenance than other styles, you still have to respect the health of your scalp and hair.
 Additionally, braids have unique care requirements you have to consider, or you could damage your scalp area and hair follicles.
 Styling and maintaining braids does not have to be complicated.
 The key is knowing what to do and what tools you need to do it.

 As with any other hairstyle with natural hair, you get out what you put in.
 Good habits will help produce a healthy head of hair.
 Failure to care for your scalp and hair properly can cause you to run into some challenges.
 Braids, like any other style, require a regular hair regimen.
 This applies both to when you braid your hair or are just maintaining it.

 Many men with type 4 hair could benefit from a hair care regimen designed for braided hair.
 Luster Products is a hair care manufacturer geared around simplifying the process and giving you the tools to establish that regimen.
 Luster’s products are designed to take the guesswork out of caring for natural hairstyles, including braids.
 The core of any style is proper hair health and maintenance.
 More specifically, scalp and hair health.
 Luster's SCurl brand is designed for this task.